kmcdonald614/RESTful-API/Dev St Paul Page/README.md

         - [ ] Only show crimes that occurred in neighborhoods visible on the map
             - HINT: get lat/long coordinates for the NW and SE corners of the map to use as the min/max lat/long coordinates
         - [X] Draw markers on the map for each neighborhood
-            - [ ] Marker should have popup to show the number of crimes committed in that neighborhood
+            - [ ] Marker should have popup to show the number of crimes committed in that neighborhood - out of total or out of 1000 imported?
     - [X] New Incident upload form
         - [X] Create a user input form for users to add a new crime incident to the database (i.e. submit the PUT request)
         - [X] Ensure all fields are filled out before submitting request, otherwise show some error message